 Once you are registered for classes, you will receive a student ID card from each Paris university at which you take classes.
-Also, EDUCO provides each student with an ID saying that you are an art history student.
-This card enables you to have free access to any public museum in Paris and sometimes elsewhere in France and Europe.
-Just tell the ticket seller that you are an art history student from Paris and ask if there is a tarif spécial.
-Some private museums will also offer you free access or a discount, so it never hurts to ask.
+Also, EDUCO provides each student a Louvre membership card.
+This card provides you with free entry to the Louvre and a subscription to the Louvre magazine.

-6. Adequate clothing.
+Adequate clothing.
 Clothing needs will be just as varied as they are in the U.S. The weather is cool in the fall and cold and wet in the winter (January is usually the coldest month of the year).
 It is important to bring an adequate supply of warm clothing.
 French people tend to heat their homes much less than Americans during the winter, as they usually wear sweaters.
 Suggestions for clothing include a raincoat, umbrella, wool sweaters, blue jeans, and other casual clothes that can be layered; an outfit for the theater or a splurge at a good restaurant; and gloves, scarf (Parisians love scarves on both men and women), boots, and a warm coat for the winter months.
 Try to bring clothes that do not need ironing and that travel well.
 Also remember that you will be living in a city environment, where people do not walk around in pajama pants and sorority/fraternity tshirts.
 Try to bring classier clothes so you are not immediately identified as an American exchange student.
 French people dress much fancier than Americans.
 It sounds like cliché advice, but trust us that it is abundantly obvious that you are not from there if you're walking around in overly-casual clothes!
-The most important item that you will bring, however, besides you passport and visa, is a pair of dependable, comfortable walking shoes.
+The most important item that you will bring, however, besides your passport and visa, is a pair of dependable, comfortable walking shoes.
 Many of Paris' streets are cobblestone; it is extremely difficult to walk on a cobblestone street in uncomfortable shoes.
 It will not matter how cute your shoes are if your feet are bleeding from the blisters they gave you.
 While France is known for fashion, Parisians will always pick a pair of dependable shoes over a pair that is fashionable but impractical.